The Resistance: Rise of The Runaways

 The Resistance: Rise of The Runaways is the second studio album by American metalcore band Crown the Empire.
-The album was released on July 22, 2014, through Rise Records.
-Akin to their debut album features Joey Sturgis, but also features Dan Korneff as the producer as well.
+The album was released on July 22, 2014, through Rise Records and was produced by Dan Korneff.
 It is the band's first album to not feature keyboardist Austin Duncan, as well as the last album to feature lead guitarist Benn Suede, who departed from the band in 2015.
 It is also the last concept album the band have written.

 Background and recording

 It was announced by the band's label, Rise Records, that they would be going into a studio in Michigan on January 3, 2014, with Joey Sturgis producing the album.
 Later the next month, the band released a teaser for a new song to be featured on the album.
 The same month they released a statement revealing that they had completed recording drums and were continuing with the other instruments, and also that producer Dan Korneff will also be aiding in the band's production.